DBremen/DirksWiki/docs/General/DeBono_Thinking_critical_critical_thinking.md

 finally the east side.
 So all of them, in parallel, are looking at the same side of the building at any one moment.

-Instead of argument, where A is adversarially attacking B, we have a system where A and B are both looking and thinking in the same direction -- but the directions change as they move around.
+Instead of argument, where A is attacking B, we have a system where A and B are both looking and thinking in the same direction -- but the directions change as they move around.
 That is parallel thinking.

 Method: